 Launching a business can be really tough.
 The business owner has come up with a great idea, but now they need money to get the business off the ground.
 Enter angel investing.
 Angel investing is the lifeblood of Silicon Valley and many start-up companies.
 And today, angel investing with a retirement plan like the Solo 401k is easier than ever.

-Most types of angel investing are only available to accredited investor.
+Most types of angel investing are only available to accredited investors.
 However, some are available to non-accredited investors too.
-An accredited investor has a net worth of $1 million, excluding primary residence value, or have a net income of $300,000 for each of the last two years ($200,000 for unmarried individuals).
+An accredited investor has a net worth of at least $1 million, excluding primary residence value, or has a net income of at least $300,000 for each of the last two years ($200,000 for unmarried individuals).

 Why Angel Investing

-However, the risk is the highest betting on a brand new company.
-This makes the potential for reward high as well.
-Some angel investors experience a very large rate of return because of the high risk they are willing to take.
+However, the risk is the highest betting on a brand new company, but there can be potential for very high reward as well.
 In fact, some angels have retired completely off early start-up investing that paid off big.

 Technology has been a very profitable sector to invest in as an angel investor.
 Consider Google, Facebook, Twitter, Amazon, etc. Each of these companies had private investors before they went public.

 Both angel investors and venture capitalists invest money in new businesses.
 Both angel investors and venture capitalists make calculated risks on the companies they invest in.
 However, a venture capitalist is typically a firm while an angel investor is generally an individual.
 As such, the investment amounts tend to be vastly different.

 While a venture capitalist typically won’t put less than $1,000,000 into a project, an angel investor might get started with tens or hundreds of thousands of dollars.